Face to face collaboration is back!

 Outside the conference room, a series of visits illustrated different aspects of the English TVET system – in Trident College in Leamington Spa where we saw their work with electric vehicles, and in the National Training Academy of Rail in Northampton we witnessed the round-the-clock repair and maintenance of railway rolling stock.
 Last but not least, at the Birmingham College of Food, we were served food prepared and served by the students, and we can report that it was fully worthy of a Michelin star!

-Councillor Jim O’Boyle, cabinet member for jobs, regeneration and climate change, said: “I was delighted to welcome TVET delegates to the city and have the opportunity to talk about how we are leading the green industrial revolution including all the jobs that will create for local people.
-I’m also pleased that while they were here they were able to see some of what we have to offer to visitors because of course the tourism sector is vital for the economic success of our city too.”
+Councillor Jim O’Boyle, cabinet member for jobs, regeneration and climate change, said: “I was delighted to welcome TVET delegates to the city and have the opportunity to talk about how we are leading the green industrial revolution including all the jobs that will create for local people.”

 The TVET for a sustainable economy seminar is part of the British Council’s Going Global Partnerships programme.